-Trump Set To Officially Launch Reelection, But Hasn't He Been Running All Along?
+Trump Set To Officially Launch Reelection Bid, But Hasn't He Been Running All Along?

 But if Trump has already been campaigning his entire first term for a second one, don't expect him to slow down over the coming months, especially as he's eager to shift attention away from the Democratic field and onto himself.

-"When the rally schedule picks up, it will be unmistakable," said a Trump campaign official.
+"When the rally schedule picks up, it will be unmistakable," a Trump campaign official said.